(Revised November 1, 2017)

 10. Develop and periodically review succession plans for the directors and periodically report to the Board of Directors on these matters.

-11. Exercise oversight responsibility for the content and format of the Company's Code of Business Conduct and Ethics, including the periodic review of the Code and the standards of corporate social responsibility endorsed by the Company in the Code, provided that the Committee will not have oversight responsibility for compliance with the requirements of the Code except by non-management directors of the Company and that responsibility for the implementation and administration of the Code provisions will be a management responsibility with periodic reporting to the Committee.
+11. Exercise oversight responsibility for the content and format of the Company's Code of Business Conduct and Ethics, (the “Code”), including the periodic review of the Code and the standards of corporate social responsibility endorsed by the Company in the Code, and recommend changes to the Board of Directors as appropriate; provided that the Committee will not have oversight responsibility for compliance with the requirements of the Code except by non-management directors of the Company and that responsibility for the implementation and administration of the Code provisions will be a management responsibility with periodic reporting to the Committee.

 12. Monitor compliance with the Company's Code of Business Conduct and Ethics by the non-management directors.